 “If I wanted to radio him, I would do it myself.
 Just point me in the direction of the stairwell, will you.”
 Briggs was direct and never one to worry about hurt feelings when it came to getting the job done.

-The lobby may have been upper class, but the parking garage was like every other he had seen: the standard concrete supports, and glaring neon lights.
+The lobby may have been upper class, but the parking garage was like every other one he had seen: the standard concrete supports and glaring neon lights.
 Even with the industrial fans doing their best to pump in the fresh air, there was a faint smell of oil and exhaust that would never quite go away.
 Just ahead, he could see Gregson talking to a pair of civilians.
 Judging from their attire, they were probably coming home from a night on the town.
-The age difference between them had Briggs guessing second wife or mistress.
+The age difference between them had him guessing second wife or mistress.
 The male’s body language was stiff and tense; Briggs could tell that the man was trying to assert his dominance over Gregson.
 Yeah, good luck with that.
-Gregson is no idiot, and no matter who you think you are nothing gives you an authority in this type of situation.
-Briggs smirked a little, knowing that Gregson would have none of it.
+Gregson is no idiot, and no matter who you think you are, nothing gives you the authority in this type of situation.
+He smirked a little, knowing that Gregson would have none of it.
 The Inspector had known him a long time, almost as long as Briggs had been with the ERT.
 Over the years, the two men developed an understanding and respect for one another.
 He knew that this rich piss-ant wasn’t going to get the best of the Inspector.
 As he approached the group, he could finally make out their conversation.

-“What happened?
+“Tell me what happened?
 You can’t keep us from going up there!” said the man

-Without flinching, and ignoring the man’s attempt to assert himself, Gregson continued to talk to the woman instead.
-It was a good play, he knew this would ruffle the man’s ego by undermining his self-declared importance.
+Without flinching and ignoring the man’s attempt to assert himself, Gregson continued to talk to the woman instead.
+It was a good play, and he knew this would ruffle the man’s ego by undermining his self-declared importance.
 “The quick explanation Miss,” he smiled, “Your unit is situated directly below a crime scene.
-We have reason to believe that whatever went on in the above condo may have led down to your balcony.
+We have reason to believe that whatever went on in the condo above may have led down to your balcony.
 We are currently waiting for a search warrant to investigate your premises.”

 “Oh my god!
 That guy who lives above you!”
-The girl’s words were high pitched and slightly slurred from drinking.
-She pushed on the man’s arm trying to get his attention.
+The girl’s words were high-pitched and slightly slurred from drinking.
+She pushed on the man’s arm, trying to get his attention.

 Gregson continued, focusing his questions solely on the woman as if the man’s presence was meaningless.
 “Where were the two of you tonight?”
 Briggs knew there was no way that the woman had anything to do with the case, but she seemed the most likely candidate to help bring this issue to a close.
 This type of interview tactic was similar to finding the right pressure point to take an opponent down.